containers/podman-desktop/website/docs/extensions/write/when-clause-context.md

 #### Match operator

-The match operator allow treating the right-hand side item as a regular expression literal to match against the left-hand side.
+The match operator allow treating the right side item as a regular expression literal to match against the left side.

 | Operator | Symbol | Example              |
 | -------- | ------ | -------------------- |